 Wood-waste recycling is a very popular and highly successful program at the landfill.
 Since 1994, landfill customers have been encouraged to separate their wood waste from their other waste for recycling.
 From its modest beginnings with 10,000 cubic yards of wood recycled the first year, the program has grown.
-129,641 cubic yards of wood were recycled in fiscal year 2011.
+146,302 cubic yards of wood were recycled in fiscal year 2012.
 The economic slow-down has affected the wood-recycling program.
 In fiscal year 2006, 197,593 cubic yards of wood was recycled; in fiscal year 2010, 137,220 cubic yards.
 This is a ~30% decrease in volume.

 Enviro-Progress, Inc. is the contractor for wood and organics recycling.
-The County pays this firm for material that is chipped and hauled away from landfill.
-Enviro-Progress is paid per cubic yard and they received \$423,226 for their services in fiscal year 2011.
-Along with wood recycling, County provides programs to encourage leaf and Christmas tree recycling.
+The County pays this firm for material that is chipped and away hauled from landfill.
+Enviro-Progress is paid per cubic yard and they received \$422,206 for their services in fiscal year 2012.
+Along with wood recycling, Ada County provides programs to encourage leaf and Christmas tree recycling.
 In the fall, residents can bring their leaves to the landfill at no charge during a six-week period.
 In addition, following Christmas, residents may bring their Christmas trees to the landfill for recycling.

-DETAILS ON RECYCLING
+ON-SITE RECYCLING